Psychotherapy in Soho

 What is therapy?

-At its simplest, therapy is a steady space just for you.
-Somewhere to feel safe and heard when things feel overwhelming, to start seeing yourself a little more clearly and make sense of what's happening.
+At its simplest, therapy is time and space just for you.
+Somewhere to feel safe, heard, and supported to go a little deeper - to explore what's really going on and start seeing yourself more clearly.

 What I can help with